UmbertoDellaMonica/UmbertoDellaMonica/README.md

 Hi! 👋

 I'm a graduate student in Computer Science and i'm studying Cybersecurity at the University of Salerno.
-My passion lies in the realms of cybersecurity and IoT.
+My passion lies in the realms of Cybersecurity and IoT.
 I'm highly determined and endlessly curious, constantly seeking to enhance my skills and knowledge in the field of computer science.